Justin Heekeren

-Justin Heekeren (born 27 November 2000) is a German professional footballer who plays as a goalkeeper for 2.
-Bundesliga club Schalke 04.
+Justin Heekeren (born 27 November 2000) is a German professional footballer who plays as a goalkeeper for Belgian Pro League club Anderlecht.

 Club career

 On 9 June 2022, Heekeren agreed to join Schalke 04 from Rot-Weiß Oberhausen, signing a three-year contract with an option for a further year.
 On 24 January 2024, he was loaned to Patro Eisden until the end of the season.

+On 20 January 2026, he moved to Belgian club Anderlecht.